d-baker/navsite/_posts/2014-11-9-botsummit.markdown

 ---
 I spent 4 hours today hanging around on IRC and watching a livestream of nerds discussing twitter bots.
 It was fabulous.

 [Bot Summit 2014](http://www.youtube.com/watch?v=3FdqRII2occ) has reminded me to write down some of my own thoughts on bots.
-If it had occurred to me at the time (and I hadn't lost my voice), I might have given a talk, but oh well...maybe next year.
+If it had occurred to me at the time (and I hadn't lost my voice), I might have <!--break--> given a talk, but oh well...maybe next year.

 I made my first bot in June this year, around the time when [@everyword](https://twitter.com/everyword) ended, but the @everyword tribute-making party that ensued was only indirectly responsible.
 It's mostly [@inky](https://twitter.com/inky)'s fault I'm even making bots at all.